The LAM Foundation Grant Program

 TSC ALLIANCE

-The TSC Alliance is dedicated to finding a cure for tuberous sclerosis complex (TSC) while improving the lives of those affected.
 We invest in early-career researchers to drive innovative TSC research and to foster a diverse group of researchers dedicated to our shared mission.
-In 2023, we anticipate awarding three or four awards to postdoctoral fellows and early-stage investigators depending on merit, requested budgets, and funds available.
+In 2025, we funded three awards to postdoctoral fellows and early-stage investigators.
+In 2026, we anticipate awarding three or four awards to postdoctoral fellows and early-stage investigators depending on merit, requested budgets, and funds available.

 TUBEROUS SCLEROSIS COMPLEX RESEARCH PROGRAM (TSCRP)